What does Hopewell cost? How do people pay for Hopewell?

 The rural setting offers a healing respite from the chaotic daily life found closer to cities.
 Hopewell's therapeutic farm approach to care creates a connection to the earth and each other, a dependable and safe daily structure and opportunities to experience success.

 Hopewell is a 501(c)(3) nonprofit organization.
-Daily fees for service and county-sponsored placements or resident benefit payments from the VA and Social Security generate approximately 50% of revenue annually.
-The remaining 50% is generated from philanthropic support from individuals, foundations and corporations and from investment income.
+Daily fees for service, insurance and some county-sponsored placements generate approximately 60% of revenue annually.
+The remaining 40% is generated from philanthropic support from individuals, foundations and corporations, and from endowment income.

 To talk with our admissions team, please call 440.426.2009.